-Course Expectations
+Expectations

-- O Keep up with the course.
+- Keep up with the course.
 The difficulty of the course increases greatly if you fall behind.
 You need to be conversant with the definitions and theorems we have already covered, which will require studying between classes. - O Engage with the material during class and ask questions about topics you do not understand.
 You can ask questions during class, or after class in person or by email. - O Make use of my office hours to discuss any material you find difficult.
-You should plan to come to my office at least once before each exam. - O Arrive at class on time and remain in the class for the entire duration of the class, unless there are unavoidable conflicts. - O You are welcome to step out of class to take phone calls when necessary, except during exams.
+You should plan to come to my office at least once before each exam. - O Arrive at class on time and remain in the class for the entire duration of the class, apart from unavoidable conflicts. - You are welcome to step out of class to take phone calls when necessary, except during exams.
 Please put all phones and other noisemakers in silent mode during class.

-Last updated: August 21, 2015
+Last updated: January 19, 2016